Events & Entertainment

 Cathedral Tours

-Most people, who attend the Greek Festival, know about the celebration on the Bayou, which entails dancing, live music, and lots of great food and drinks.
-However, many take time to attend the Cathedral Tours that are directed by Cathedral Dean Father George Wilson in the Cathedral.
+Most people attending the annual Greek Festival enjoy traditional Greek dancing, live music, and lots of great food and drinks along the Bayou.
+However, many take time to attend the Cathedral Tours that are directed by Cathedral Dean Father George Wilson.
 Visitors have an opportunity to learn the basics of the Orthodox faith and the church building, as well as hear beautiful Byzantine music sung in Greek and English by resident chanter John Michael Boyer.